HOOVER LAB

 Man with glasses wearing a green and blue checkered shirt.

-Wonhee Han is a postdoctoral researcher studying macrophage-stromal interactions that drive repair and injury in lupus nephritis.
+Dr. Han is a post-doctoral researcher studying macrophage-stromal interactions that drive repair and injury in lupus nephritis.
 His work includes developing LN-associated macrophage and 3D kidney models for personalized lupus nephritis research.
 He utilizes CRISPR-Cas9 genetic screening to identify key regulators involved in macrophage differentiation and activation.

 Haniya Kamal, MS Bioinformatician